-The second most common form of sonnet is the English sonnet, otherwise known as the Elizabethan or Shakespearean sonnet.
+The second most common form of the sonnet is the English sonnet, otherwise known as the Shakespearean or Elizabethan sonnet.
 These sonnets are divided into four stanzas, comprising 14 lines in total.

 The "volta" appears in the third quatrain and the traditional rhyme scheme is ABAB CDCD EFEF GG.

 English sonnets typically adhere to iambic pentameter more strictly than Italian sonnets.
-You'll find each line traditionally consists of 10 syllables - divided into five pairs - with an unstressed syllable followed by a stressed syllable.
+Each line traditionally consists of 10 syllables — divided into five pairs — with an unstressed syllable followed by a stressed syllable.